yowidin/hassio-e-ink/power-ic/README.md

 ## Flashing

-Press the flash button on the board (it is mounted sideways) and use the nRF Programmer to flash the `zephyr.elf` file (you can drag&drop it into the programmer).
+Press the flash button on the board (it is mounted sideways) and use the nRF Programmer to flash the `zephyr.hex` file (you can drag&drop it into the programmer).